Etsy SEO: How to get found in Etsy search

 Buyer search behavior in aggregate:

-This refers to the action buyers takes when they see your product in search results.
+This refers to the action buyers take when they see your product in search results.
 It includes:

 - Treasury inclusions